Nazeim/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/state-downloading-and-applying.md

 Please be aware that the downloaded archive file can contain wrong data or balances, so please download the blockchain database only from a trusted source.

-## Steps

-To download and implement the latest node blockchain database, complete the followiong steps:

-1. Download the blockchain_last.tar archive from one of the links below.
-2. Run the checksum with some tool to test files (checksum of the **blockchain_last.tar** file should be the same as inside **blockchain_last.tar.SHA1SUM** file).
-3. Delete the data folder by running the followong command: `sudo rm -rdf /var/lib/waves/data`.
-4. Unpack the database files in the following folder: `tar -xvf file_name.tar -C /var/lib/waves/data`.
-5. Run the node with the following command: `sudo systemctl start waves`.

 ## Latest Downloadable Database (the state from nodes.wavesnodes.com)

 * MainNet: [http://blockchain.wavesnodes.com/](http://blockchain.wavesnodes.com/)